Watch the Cancer.Net Video: Basics of Cancer Surgery with Robert Sticca, MD, adapted from this content.

 - Arrange for care during your recovery phase, including transportation home from the hospital.

-- If you have any questions, clarify instructions with the doctor or nurse.
+- If you have any questions, clarify instructions with the surgical care team.

 You will likely receive some type of anesthesia during surgery.
-Local anesthesia means that the area near the site of the operation is numbed.
+Local anesthesia is an injection that numbs the area where the procedure is being done.
 Most procedures that take place in a doctor's office, such as the removal of a mole, are done with local anesthesia.
-Regional anesthesia is used to block sensation from a larger area, such as an arm or leg.
-It often involves blocking specific nerves.
-Patients receiving local or regional anesthesia are often given a sedative to help them relax and sometimes sleep during the procedure.
-General anesthesia causes a person to feel no pain and to be unaware of the surgery.
-This is the type of anesthesia most people think of when having an operation.
+Regional anesthesia blocks pain in one larger part of the body, often by numbing the nerves in and around the area where surgery is needed.
+Patients receiving local or regional anesthesia are often given conscious sedation, also called monitored anesthesia care, which helps them relax and sometimes sleep during the procedure.
+General anesthesia makes a person unconscious during a major procedure.
+Learn more details about these types of anesthesia.

-Initially, general anesthesia is delivered through either a face mask or an intravenous (IV) needle (a needle placed in a vein in your arm).
-The anesthesiologist then places a tube in your throat to assist with breathing, provide oxygen, and sometimes deliver anesthesia.
+Initially, general anesthesia is delivered through a face mask, an intravenous (IV) needle that is placed in a vein in your arm, or a combination of both.
+The anesthesiologist then usually places a tube in your throat to assist with breathing, provide oxygen, and sometimes deliver anesthesia.
 The anesthesiologist carefully monitors your heart rate, blood pressure, and oxygen during the operation.
 Generally, you are not aware of anything until the anesthesia wears off after the operation.

-In the operating room, after the anesthesia has been given, the area of your body around the location of the surgery will be thoroughly cleaned and shaved to reduce the risk of infection.
-Once the operation is finished, you will be moved to the recovery area.
+After the anesthesia has been given and before the surgery begins, the area of your body around the location of the surgery will be thoroughly cleaned and any hair will be shaved or trimmed to reduce the risk of infection.
+Once the operation is finished, you will be moved to the recovery area or another appropriate area depending on how much care you need after surgery.

-Recovery time usually depends on the type of surgery performed and the type of anesthesia given during surgery.
-For example, patients who received local anesthesia may be permitted to go home shortly after the procedure.
-Patients who have received regional or general anesthesia are monitored carefully in a recovery room until the anesthesia wears off, usually in one to two hours.
+Recovery time usually depends on the type of surgery and the type of anesthesia given during surgery.
+For example, patients who have received local anesthesia may be able to go home shortly after the procedure.
+Patients who have received regional or general anesthesia are monitored carefully in a recovery room until the anesthesia wears off, which usually takes about one to two hours.

-After procedures done under general or sedation anesthesia, you may feel groggy for some time after surgery.
-You may gradually become aware of soreness in your throat from the anesthesia tube, the tubes at the site of surgery for draining excess fluid, and perhaps a catheter (tube) in your bladder, which allows urine to exit your body.
-You may also become aware of pain as you awaken and may be given medication to relieve it.
-When your condition is stable you will be either transported to your hospital room or discharged home.
+After procedures done under general or conscious sedation anesthesia, you may feel groggy for some time after surgery.
+If you have had general anesthesia, you may gradually become aware of soreness in your throat from the anesthesia tube, the tubes at the site of surgery for draining excess fluid, and perhaps a catheter, which is a tube placed in the bladder to allow urine to exit your body.
+You may also become aware of pain as you awaken, and you may be given medication to relieve it.
+When your condition is stable, you will be either transported to your hospital room or discharged home.

 Before you leave the hospital, schedule follow-up appointments so that your doctor can monitor your ongoing recovery.

-In addition, it is important to follow recovery instructions from your doctor or nurse.
-The following suggestions can help speed recovery:
+In addition, it is important to follow recovery instructions from your doctor or nurse, and contact your health care team if you have any questions.
+The following suggestions may help speed recovery:

 - Talk with your nurse or hospital dietitian about getting the right nutrition and returning to your regular foods.

-- Be alert for complications, such as excessive bleeding, infections, and allergic reactions to anesthesia or drugs, including nausea, shortness of breath, dizziness.
+- Monitor your condition for complications, such as bleeding, infections, and allergic reactions to anesthesia or drugs, including nausea, shortness of breath, and dizziness.
+Your health care team will explain the signs and symptoms to watch for and when to contact your health care team about them.

-- If you develop a fever, excessive drainage from your surgical incision, redness or excessive swelling at your incision site, or persistent nausea and vomiting, call your surgeon's office.
+- If you develop a fever, excessive drainage from your surgical incision, redness or excessive swelling at your incision site, or persistent nausea and vomiting, contact your health care team.

-- Ask your doctor or nurse when and how to change your dressing (bandage).
-Although a dressing is used to help a surgical incision heal and to guard against infection, leaving it on too long may actually delay healing or lead to infection.
+- Ask your doctor or nurse when and how to change your bandage, also called the dressing.
+Although a bandage is used to help a surgical incision heal and guard against infection, leaving it on too long may delay healing or lead to infection.